spencermcbridemoore/spencermcbridemoore.github.io/_tabs/about.md

 <!--- ![Photo of Durham skyline](../assets/img/about/durham.jpg) -->

 I was born and raised in **Durham, North Carolina**—though I've had the good fortune to travel widely and even live overseas.
 In **Research Triangle** home, splitting most of my adult life between Durham early on and then Raleigh getting my bachelor's and master's in physics at NC State University.
-After getting my bachelors
+It was at this time that I was able to go from numerical physics to studying quantum information placing in multiple hackathons even optimizing specific algorithms for "practice problems" in quantum computing.

+After taking a job at Coldquanta I spent a few years in Boulder Colorado before applying PhD programs and taking an offer at University of Central Florida where [I am currently working under Dr. Zhongzhou Chen!](https://sciences.ucf.edu/physics/person/zhongzhou-chen/)(also [here is a link to his personal website/blog](https://zhongzhou.github.io/the-learning-plumber/)).

+Our current work is studying Large Language Models and the dramatic changes they are already bringing to every aspect of how we teach Physics.
+The incredible pleasant surprise I have had is that between work in quantum computing and numerical methods I had most of the computer science building blocks to dive into the programming and math of Large Language models.
+Hoping to have more blog posts here about how that goes!
+I expect to soon have a tab on here outlining online resources to dig into the subject...

 # Education